DGold3680/user-detailer/README.md

 Responsive Design: Ensures usability across different devices.

 Testing: Includes a testing suite for ensuring functionality and reliability.
+Full implementation yet to be completed

 Continuous Integration/Deployment (CI/CD): Automated workflows for deployment and testing.